-Click here for the official “Lac du Bonnet Wildlife Assoc Angling Award Application 2021” entry form.
+Click here for the PDF “Lac du Bonnet Wildlife Assoc Angling Award Application 2022”

 5. To qualify all entries must include a horizontal measurement photo of the entire length of the fish against a ruler, measuring tape, bump board or another measuring device that clearly shows the total length of the fish.
 Applicants should also include an “action” photo of themselves with the fish.

-6. Entries should be submitted as soon as possible after the catch but must be received before February 28, 2022, in order to qualify.
-Entries are to be submitted by mail or email to the Lac du Bonnet Wildlife Association Angling Director as indicated on the official entry form.
+6. Entries should be submitted as soon as possible after the catch but must be received before February 28, 2023 in order to qualify.
+Entries are to be submitted by mail or email to the LdB Wildlife Association Angling Director as indicated on the official entry form.
 A confirmation number will be supplied by email to confirm your application was received.

-7. All entries including submitted photographs become the property of the Lac du Bonnet Wildlife Association Wildlife Association who reserves the right to use the photographs in their publications, website, social media, and other means for promotional purposes.
+7. All entries, including submitted photographs, become the property of the LdB Wildlife Association which reserves the right to use the photographs in their publications, website, social media and other means for promotional purposes.
 No compensation or remuneration of any kind will be paid for the use of any photograph or entry information.

-9. For each species entered participants will have their name entered into a draw to win an Angling Package valued at over $200.
-You may enter as many times as you like for each species however there will only be one draw entry for each species.
+9. For each species entered, participants will have their name entered into a draw to win an Angling Package valued at over $300.
+You may enter as many times as you like for each species however, there will only be one draw entry given for each species.

-10. In addition to the prize draw any Lac du Bonnet Wildlife member catching a Master Angler size qualifying fish will be awarded a special Lac du Bonnet Wildlife Certificate to commemorate their catch.
+10. In addition to the prize draw, any LdB Wildlife member catching a Master Angler size qualifying fish will be awarded a special LdB Wildlife Certificate to commemorate their catch.

 11. Award Certificates will be given for the largest fish of each qualifying species.
 In addition, the largest entries for Northern Pike, Walleye, Perch, Smallmouth Bass, and Stocked Trout will have their names engraved on our club trophies for these species.

-12. One award will be given for the largest overall fish caught during the year from any Manitoba qualifying species.
-The largest fish will be determined based on the percentage of the Manitoba Master Angler qualifying size though, does not have to be Master Angler size to qualify.
+12. One award will be given for the largest overall fish caught during 2021-2022 from any Manitoba qualifying species.
+The largest fish will be determined based on the percentage of the Manitoba Master Angler qualifying size though does not have to be Master Angler size to qualify.